asherikov/codeincomplete/README.md

 - Use 4 spaces for indentation: 2 is not enough, 8 is too much, anything else is a perversion.

+- When editing files try to minimize the number of affected lines – this makes diffs more compact and readable.
+There are certain formatting conventions that can be helpful, e.g., when multiple parameters are passed to a function each of them, as well as the closing brace, should be on separate lines.

 Use tools
 ---------